 - a.
 Minimum pruning- If the project arborist or landscape architect recommends that trees be pruned, and the type of pruning is left unspecified, the standard pruning shall consist of 'crown cleaning' only, as described below in Section 4.1.5.
 Trees shall be pruned to reduce hazards and develop a strong, safe framework. - b.
 Maximum Pruning- Proceed with caution.
-Maximum pruning by thinning, raising or reduction of canopy shall only occur in the rarest situation and shall be approved by the City Forester.
-Provided that the Two Thirds Live Crown Ratio is maintained for medium to large canopy trees (Type A and B trees per Subchapter 11), no more than one fourth (25 percent) of the functioning leaf and stem area may be removed within one calendar year of any protected tree.
+Maximum pruning by thinning, raising or reduction of canopy should shall only occur in the rarest situation and shall be approved by the City Forester.
+Provided that the Two Thirds Live Crown Ratio is maintained for medium to large canopy trees (Type A and B trees per Subchapter 11), Nno more than one fourth (25 percent) of the functioning leaf and stem area may be removed within one calendar year of any protected tree.
 It must be recognized that trees are individual in form and structure, and that pruning needs may not always fit strict rules, whereby deviation from the standards may be approved by the City Forester.
+The project arborist or landscape architect shall assume all responsibility for special pruning practices that vary from the standards outlined in this manual. - 3.
+Tree Workers (Recommended)- Pruning shall not be attempted by construction or contractor personnel, but shall be performed by a qualified tree care specialist or certified arborist.